Sai Vidya Institute of Technology

-Sai Vidya Institute of Technology (SVIT) is an engineering college in Rajanukunte, Yelahanka, Bangalore, India.
+Sai Vidya Institute of Technology (SVIT) is an engineering college located in North Bengaluru at Yelhanka, Bangalore, India.
 It was ranked 35th in the Top 100 T-Schools (private) and 53rd in Top 100 T-Schools (overall) in the All India T Schools Survey conducted by Data Quest Magazine.
 Among colleges in Karnataka it was 7th and 9th respectively in the ranking lists.
 Established in 2008, SVIT offers six undergraduate courses and one post-graduate course and is affiliated to the Visvesvaraya Technological University.
 The institution is accredited by AICTE, NBA (New Delhi) and recognized by the government of Karnataka.

 History

 SVIT was founded in 2008 by Sri Sai Vidya Vikas Shikshana Samithi, a trust consisting of highly experienced professors who were previously with reputed institutions such as RVCE, UVCE, BIT and RNSIT.

 Prof. M R Holla, a recipient of the Karnataka Rajyotsava award and former principal of RVCE and director of RNSIT, is the director of the college.
-Dr. Ramesh Babu H S is the principal.
+Dr. Manjunath T N is the principal.

 The Board of Trustees also consists of well-renowned professors like Dr. Y Jayasimha, Prof. R C Shanmukha Swamy and Dr. A M Padma Reddy.
 It includes R Srinivas Raju, a practicing civil engineer; M K Manohar, a renowned chartered accountant; and Narayana Raju, an administrator at RVCE and RNSIT.